Ben-PH/shader_brot/README.md

 - E to zoom in
 - D to zoom out
 - arrow-keys to move around
-- q to quit, with the ahttps://www.rust-lang.org/tools/installdded bonus of `MainState` struct details printed to stdout
+- q to quit, with the bonus of `MainState` struct details printed to stdout
 - TAB to switch between Julia set, MandelBrot set, and hybrid.
 - S to decrease detail (Increases performance)
 - W to increase detail (decreases performance)

+# Overview

+## Why doesn't it do `thing`?
+That would be awesome!
+Probably! feel free to add an issue, but I have another side-project that I'm working on.
+I'll always put aside some time to look at a pull-request, though, and help get it in if it fits the project :D

-### What's going on?
+## What's going on?
-At time of writing, it's a shader-powered mandelbrot-set renderer, with a per-frame refresh.
-I started this because I wanted to get more into rust, do some stuff that wasn't only inside the terminal, and get a handle on interactive stuff.
+At time of writing, it's a real-time, shader-powered fractal renderer with exploration.
+It currently supports the MandelBrot set, and some related interactive fractals.

+## Why can I not zoom infinately?
+Shouldn't fractals do that?
+The system currently calculates to 64-bit precision, which is not infinately precise.
+When things get zoomed in deep enough, the lack of infinate precision means that we eventually cannot have a value for a pixels _actual_ location, and so we must round it out.
+There are ways around this, but implementing it is beyond the scope of my _current_ interests.